Mamiko Markham: Katagami Findings

 Almost two hundred of the katagami in the Silver Studio Collection have strong similarities with the same kimono patterns in Ukiyoe paintings of that time.
 Ukiyoe artists, such as Hokusai and Kunisada were sometime involved with Kimono pattern design.
 This is a potential area for future research.

-Over two hundred of the katagami in MoDA’s collection have no merchant name stamps.
-Many incorporate re-used papers, on which people had previously written letters and shopping lists.
+Mamiko also found that over two hundred of the katagami in MoDA’s collection do not have merchants’ name stamps.
+But many incorporate re-used papers, on which people had previously written letters and shopping lists.
 Analysis of some of the calligraphy on these papers enabled Mamiko to date these to the Meiji period (1868-1911).

 It seems likely that many of the katagami produced in this period were intended for export to the West.The apprentices of Ise’s carving craftsmen made Tenugui-hand towels, embroidery, men’s obi belt and Export Katagami.
 Ise Katagami merchants sent young artisans to Tokyo to produce them.
 The cutting techniques in these is nowhere near as good as those produced by the artisans.

 There are about 35 sheets of ‘Export Katagami’ in the Silver Studio collection.
 These were produced only in the Meiji Period, and were never intended to be used for the purpose of dyeing fabrics in Japan.
 Their sole purpose was to be sold on the export market as decorative items.
 They are distinctly different in design and style to the traditional Japanese katagami.
 Many have a border and consequently are not capable of repeat pattern dyeing, but are suitable for framing as decorative items.